 Antarctica cruise options have changed dramatically since we began offering them.
 There are more small ships than ever cruising Antarctica with vessels and itinerary options for every style and budget.
 At the same time there has been a homogenization of ship types and cruise itineraries, which makes choosing a cruise more confusing than ever.

 The Antarctica experts at AdventureSmith Explorations are here to help.
-We have compiled the most up-to-date information from our operator partners and culled the best tips from our Antarctica Adventure Specialists to bring you this comprehensive Antarctica cruise guide.
+We have compiled the most up-to-date information from our operator partners and culled the top tips from our Antarctica Adventure Specialists to bring you this comprehensive Antarctica cruise guide.
+Use our insight to find the best Antarctica cruises and tours for your travel style.

 When to Go to Antarctica